Juan Gaudencio Kaiser

 Juan Gaudencio Kaiser (16 September 1869 – 1 February 1952) was an Argentine businessman and politician of the National Democratic Party.
-He served as intendente (mayor) of Luján, Buenos Aires, from 1909 to 1910, and later serveda as President of the National Chamber of Deputies from 1938 to 1940.
+He served as intendente (mayor) of Luján, Buenos Aires, from 1909 to 1910, and later served as President of the National Chamber of Deputies from 1938 to 1940.

 Early life

 Kaiser was born on 16 September 1869 in Buenos Aires.
 Shortly after his birth, his family moved to Luján, Buenos Aires, fleeing a yellow fever epidemic in the capital.
 He attended high school in France, before returning to Argentina in 1886.
 Back in Luján, Kaiser married Francisca Echandi, daughter of a carpenter.

 Kaiser worked as a primary school teacher before joining the Radical Revolution of 1893.
 In 1897, he was appointed as secretary of the magistrate's court of Luján.
 He served a number of times as member of the Luján City Council, eventually becoming its president.
 In 1904, he founded La Opinión, which remained the main newspaper in Luján for some time.